Mortgage Life Insurance

 Mortgage life insurance is typically the same thing as decreasing term insurance, but the term could also apply to level term insurance so it is important to distinguish between the two products.

 Decreasing term insurance will decrease in cover over its term assuming a notional interest rate usually between 8 to 10 percent.

 This means it will almost always guarantee to repay the full balance of the mortgage on death.

-some policies will actually guarantee this from the outset however some will not so it's important to check on this with your advisor.
+Some policies will guarantee this from the outset, some will not, so it's important to check this with your advisor.

 If you survive beyond the term there will be no return from the policy.

-We do not arrange investment products however should an assurance policy be more suited to your requirements we can arrange for a financial advisor to assist you with this.
+We do not arrange investment products however, so, should an assurance policy be more suited to your requirements, we can arrange for a financial advisor to assist you with this.